-Note that the values are traversed in increasing order in the i (x) and k (z) directions but in decreasing order in the j (y) direction, this is because the vfiles are specified (for historical reasons) in a left handed coordinate system, where the y-direction points in the opposite direction compared to WPP.
-If i1, j1, k1, i2, j2 and k2 are not explicitly stated they are defaulted to i1=j1=k1=1, i2=nx, j2=ny, k2=nz (the full computational domain).
-If they (as in the example below) are specified:
+Note that the values are traversed in increasing order in the x-direction (i) and in the z-direction (k), but in decreasing order in the y-direction (j).
+This is because vfiles are specified (for historical reasons) in a left handed coordinate system, where the y-direction is reversed compared to the right handed system used by WPP.
+If i1, j1, k1, i2, j2 and k2 are not explicitly stated they default to the entire grid: i1=j1=k1=1, i2=nx, j2=ny, k2=nz.
+A box shaped sub-region of the computational grid can be specified by